williamnguyen-activecyber/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 1. Navigate to **Admin -> Applications** page of your Okta dashboard.
 2. Click **Add Application**.
 This will take you to the add application page, we will select the button **Create New App** instead of selecting a pre-defined one.
 This will open a modal window and give you a few options.
-We'll be using the following:
+We&#8217;ll be using the following:
    - Platform: Web
    - Sign on method: OpenID Connect
-3. For the general settings page, we'll be using the following:
+3. For the general settings page, we&#8217;ll be using the following:
    - Application Name: PHP Sign-In Widget
    - Application Logo: none
 4. Click **Next** and then we will be configuring OpenID connect: